Battle of the Hague (1940): Dutch counter-offensive

 Although the German troops had managed to capture the three airfields, they failed in their primary objectives of taking the city of The Hague and of forcing the Dutch to surrender.
 Accordingly, the Dutch Army launched a counter-offensive from Ypenburg several hours later.
 Outnumbered and relying on captured ammunition, the Dutch Grenadier Guards fought their way into a position suitable enough to launch artillery attacks against the airstrip and heavily damaged it.
 German troops were forced to evacuate the burning buildings and so lost their strong defensive position.
 The Dutch grenadiers managed to recapture the airstrip and to capture many German soldiers in subsequent skirmishes.

 Four Dutch Fokker T.Vs bombed the Ockenburg airstrip and destroyed idle Junkers Ju 52s.
 The Dutch troops then followed up with an assault and forced the Germans to retreat.
 The Dutch still managed to capture several prisoners-of-war.
 However, a pocket of German troops withdrew to the nearby woods and successfully held off any additional attacks by Dutch troops, who soon disengaged and were redirected towards Loosduinen.
 That allowed the Germans to head back toward Rotterdam.

 Having sealed off Leiden and Wassenaar, the Dutch recaptured an important bridge near Valkenburg.
-After the arrival of reinforcements, they began to harassing the Germans on the ground.
+After the arrival of reinforcements, they began to harass the Germans on the ground.
 Meanwhile, Dutch bombers managed to destroy grounded German transport planes.
 The Germans put up a defense on the outskirts of the airfield but were forced to retreat because of the heavy concentrated fire.
 By 17:30 the Dutch had secured the area, and the Germans had evacuated to the nearby village.

 Several skirmishes to liberate occupied positions were fought between small pockets on both sides.
-The Dutch used artillery support from the nearby village of Oegstgeest, which was heavily damaged as result.
+The Dutch used artillery support from the nearby village of Oegstgeest, which was heavily damaged as a result.

 By the end of the day, Dutch forces had retaken the airfields, but the tactical victory was shortlived.
 On 14 May, the bombing of Rotterdam by the Luftwaffe forced General Winkelman to capitulate.